 The FEDs, the Senate, Phishing, & Mortgages

-The FEDs boosts benchmark rate for the third time this year!
+The FEDs boost benchmark rate for the third time this year!

-The Federal Reserve is raising its benchmark interest rate for the third time this year, signaling its confidence that the U.S. economy remains on solid footing 8 1/2 years after the end of the Great Recession
+The Federal Reserve is raising its benchmark interest rate for the third time this year, signaling its confidence that the U.S. economy remains on solid footing 8 1/2 years after the end of the Great Recession.
+The full article is by Martin Crutsinger of the Associated Press on Mortgage Professional America

 Senate Version of the Tax Bill…